8ta4/blog/drafts/Free Adaptive Mac UI Automation Tool: Does It Exist?.md

 Do you know of any tool that can automate the ever-changing UI of a Mac app and doesn't cost a dime?

 This question came to me when a user wanted to [automate Apple Maps settings using plist](https://github.com/8ta4/plist/issues/24#issuecomment-1931474720).
-I thought it was a reasonable request, until I hit a roadblock.
+I thought it was a reasonable request until I hit a roadblock.
 The setting they wanted to automate was nowhere to be found in plist, so my tool was useless.

 I was tempted to say, "Just use Google Maps."
 But I knew they'd say, "That's not the answer I need."
 It's a typical XY problem, so I skipped to Z: "Forget Maps.
 Just get lost."